davidgraeff/smarthomeday2018/1_mqtt_openhab.md

 It is always possible to create a manual MQTT Thing by selecting the MQTT broker Bridge Thing and a Thing name:

-[picture of paperui manual MQTT Thing creation]
+[TODO picture of paperui manual MQTT Thing creation]

 By adding Channels to your Thing, you actually bind MQTT topics to your OpenHAB world.
 The following channel types are supported: